Caring for your teeth

 If you find it difficult to get to the dentist, you can ask whether they are able to offer home visits, or if they are able to refer you to another dentist that offers this service.
 This means you can get your regular dental checkup in the comfort of your own home, though you may still need to attend the dental surgery for any treatments you need.

-The Central London Community Healthcare Trust provide community and specialist dental services for people in Westminster, Kensington and Chelsea, and Hammersmith & Fulham who cannot, for various reasons, receive dental care in an ordinary general dental practice.
+The Central London Community Healthcare Trust provide community and specialist dental services for people in Westminster, and Kensington and Chelsea who cannot, for various reasons, receive dental care in an ordinary general dental practice.
 This can include some people with learning or physical disabilities and other special needs, people with dental phobias, elderly and housebound patients, and children with severe decay.

 If you've lost some or all of your teeth and wear full or partial dentures, it's important to take care of these to keep them clean and in good condition.